ruizdurazo/ruizdurazo/notes/on-story/index.md

 The problem is that structures don’t actually explain _why_ a story works well, or why it doesn’t (and what to do about it).

-That’s where "elements" come in.
+That’s where “elements” come in.

 ## Elements (Best)